 Our work began when two San Francisco congregations –St. Francis Lutheran Church and First United Lutheran Church– extended calls to openly gay and lesbian pastors, in violation of ELCA policy.
 These actions led to the 1990 formation of Lutheran Lesbian & Gay Ministries which provided financial support for calls to LGBTQ pastors.
 In 1993, the Extraordinary Candidacy Project was created to provide a credentialing process for publicly-identified LGBTQ people called to Lutheran ministry.

 These groups worked hand in hand until 2007, when the two groups merged to form Extraordinary Lutheran Ministries.
-ELM accomplished our mission to expand ministry opportunities for LGBTQ people called to rostered Lutheran ministry by:
+The newly formed Extraordinary Lutheran Ministries defined its mission as expanding ministry opportunities for LGBTQ people called to rostered Lutheran ministry by:

 providing a candidacy and credentialing process,

 supporting a collegium of LGBTQ rostered leaders, and